 Dr. Feliciano's research program broadly targets mental and physical health, cognition, and aging.
 Her primary research interest is in studying and applying behavioral interventions for clinical problems and mental disorders in older adults.
 Specific areas of interest include late-life depression, co-morbid psychological and medical problems, and behavioral problems associated with dementia.
 Dr. Feliciano has many years of experience as a behavior specialist working with older adults with dementia, developmental disabilities, and adults with severe mental illness designing behavior modification programs, training staff, implementing interventions, and outcome evaluation.

-Her program of research has two goals: 1) behavioral medicine interventions for the prevention and management of medical problems and/or their symptoms and 2) behavioral management of problem behaviors in adults with cognitive impairments or other mental disorders and their caregivers and.
-Dr. Feliciano's current projects include the behavioral and environmental management of type II diabetes in older adults, disseminating strategies for managing depression and problem behaviors associated with dementia to caregivers in assisted living facilities, and examining the utility of different screening measures for cognitive impairment in elders.
+Her program of research has two goals: 1) behavioral interventions for the prevention and management of medical problems and/or their symptoms and 2) behavioral management of problem behaviors in adults with cognitive impairments or other mental disorders and their caregivers.
+Dr. Feliciano's current projects include the behavioral and environmental management of type II diabetes in older adults, disseminating strategies for managing depression and problem behaviors associated with dementia to caregivers in long-term care, and examining the utility of different screening measures for cognitive impairment in elders.

-Renn, B.N., Feliciano, L., & Segal, D.L. (in press).
+Renn, B.N., Feliciano, L., & Segal, D.L.
+(2011).
 The Bidirectional Relationships of Depression and Diabetes: A Systematic Review.
 Manuscript in press.

 Feliciano, L., Baker, J. C., Anderson, S. L., LeBlanc, L. L., & Orchanian, D. (2011).
 Concurrent validity of the Cognitive Assessment of Minnesota in older adults with and without depressive symptoms.
 Journal of Aging Research, 2011. doi:10.4061/2011/853624